Average Deal Size

 What Is Average Deal Size?

-The average deal size (ADS) indicates the average amount of money a business receives per deal they close.
-The ADS is normally calculated on a monthly or quarterly basis and it’s a key performance indicator (KPI) that helps businesses uncover crucial aspects of their sales process and trends in their sales pipeline metrics.
+The average deal size shows, on average, the amount of money a business receives per deal they close.
+Average deal size is normally calculated monthly or quarterly and can help businesses understand their sales pipeline metrics and revenue forecast.

 For example, you can use ADS insights to improve your sales practices and the performance of sales reps or identify the price points at which leads are most likely to convert.
 ADS insights can also be compared against industry benchmarks to measure a business’s performance.